schlegel11/JFXAnimation/README.md

  It is now possible to adjust the animation more according to a CSS behavior.<br>
  For that purpose the new functions fromToAutoGen and autoReset exist.<br>
  <br>
- The fromToAutoGen function generates automatically for every action target a related start(from) or end(to) action if it doesen't exist.<br>
+ The fromToAutoGen function generates automatically for every action target a related start(from) or end(to) action if it doesn't exist.<br>
  The generated actions uses as end values the last target values before the animations is build.<br>
  <br>
  The autoReset function reset all targets to the values before an animation was built.<br>